 - Data-driven: Monitoring and control aspects of SOSTAC® encourage data-based decision-making, allowing you to refine your strategy based on performance.

-Let's delve into how each element of the SOSTAC® framework contributes to building a winning brand marketing plan:
+Let's delve into how each element of the SOSTAC® framework contributes to building a winning brand marketing plan.

 Situation (S)